vercel/next.js/docs/api-reference/data-fetching/getStaticProps.md

 ### `props`

 The `props` object is a key-value pair, where each value is received by the page component.
-It should be a [serializable object](https://en.wikipedia.org/wiki/Serialization)
+It should be a [serializable object](https://developer.mozilla.org/en-US/docs/Glossary/Serialization) so that any props passed, could be serialized with [`JSON.stringify`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify).

 ```jsx
 export async function getStaticProps(context) {